mbozis/OAI_5G_scripts/README.md

 https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed/-/blob/master/docs/RETRIEVE_OFFICIAL_IMAGES.md?ref_type=heads

-Add to your /etc/hosts file the correct IP assignments for the oaiue host and 5gcn host (it is the same ip as gnbhost if gnb and core network run on the same host) .
-Also make any needed changes to VARIABLES SECTION in each script to be in line with your local network setup.
+**Add to config.ini file the correct IP assignments for the oaiue host and 5gcn host (it is the same ip as gnbhost if gnb and core network run on the same host) .
+Also make any needed changes to VARIABLES SECTION in each script to be in line with your local network setup.**

 Prerequisite packets are **openssh-server, iperf, speedometer, okla speedtest-cli, xclip, cpufreq-info, linux-tools-common, ethtool ** and **sensors**.

-Scripts have been tested in Ubuntu 22.04 LTS environment.
+Scripts have been tested in **Ubuntu 22.04 LTS** environment.

 Use **./5gcn** to deploy core network containers, then run script **./startgnb** or **./startgnbsim** to start gNB with SDR device or RF simulator respectively.
 Finally run **./startue** or **./startuesim** in the UE host to connect to gNB.
-The **./oaitest** script is for testing the interconnection of software modules and to perform measurements of throughput and RTT values.
+The **./oaitest** script is for testing the interconnection of software modules and to perform measurements of throughput and RTT values and other.

 **The default PLMN value for Core Network v1.51 and 2.0.1 is 00101 and 20295 respectively.
 To use different PLMN values (command argument -p in 5gcn script you need to make several changes to the OAI CN files. **